-The Dennis A. Hunt Fund for Health Journalism honors the late Dennis Hunt, a visionary communications leader and former vice president of communications and public affairs at The California Endowment, California's largest health foundation.
+The Fund honors the late Dennis Hunt, a visionary communications leader and former vice president of communications and public affairs at The California Endowment, California's largest health foundation.
 Family members, friends and colleagues of Dennis established the Fund after his death in 2007 in recognition of his belief that journalism could change public perceptions about community health and influence policy.
-Each year, five to seven journalists receive grants of $2,500 to $10,000 to undertake ambitious health reporting projects about underserved communities.
+He was a regular participant in the Center for Health Journalism's learning institutes.
+In his honor, each year, five to 10 journalists receive grants of $2,500 to $10,000 to undertake ambitious health reporting projects about challenges facing underserved communities and ways to address them.

 "Toxic City," Philadelphia Inquirer and Philadelphia Daily News